WallStreetMojo

 Some Precautions for NRI

-The following things are to be taken care of if a person gains a status of Non-Resident Indian:
+The following things are to be taken care of if a person gains the status of non-resident Indian:

-• Firstly, the Non-Resident Indian is required to convert their regular savings accounts into the NRO account, which gives various tax exemptions and privileges to that person.
-Also, such a Non-Resident Indian is not allowed to open a regular savings account.
-This account is required to be held jointly by the non-resident as well as the resident and is operated through the resident power of attorney in the country where such person is NRI.
+• Firstly, the non-resident Indians must convert their regular savings accounts into NRO accounts, giving them various tax exemptions and privileges.
+Also, such a non-resident Indian is not allowed to open a regular savings account.
+This account must be held jointly by the non-resident and the resident and operated through the resident power of attorney in the country where such person is NRI.

 • Assign power of attorney to the country where you are a non-resident to operate your accounts and other administrative projects.

-• Update KYC details with financial instructions: financial institutions like banks, brokers, NBFC, mutual funds, insurance companies are compulsorily required to obtain KYC of each and every customer.
-Hence after obtaining the status of NRI, you are supposed to provide updated KYC.
+• Update KYC details with financial instructions: financial institutions like banks, brokers, NBFC, mutual funds, and insurance companies are compulsorily required to obtain the KYC of every customer.
+Hence, after obtaining the status of NRI, you are supposed to provide an updated KYC.

-• Convert fixed deposits into NRO deposits: if the bank in which FD is opened doesn’t convert this account automatically into NRO account, then various formalities are to be done from the side of NRI to convert the fixed deposit into NRO deposit.
+• Convert fixed deposits into NRO deposits: if the bank in which FD one opens doesn’t convert this account automatically into NRO account, then various formalities are to be done from the side of NRI to convert the fixed deposit into an NRO deposit.

-• Convert debit or credit card into international cards for the purpose of making international payment and fund transfer from one country to another country.
+• Convert debit or credit cards into international cards to make international payments and fund transfers from one country to another.

-Hence above precautions shall be taken into considerations while gaining the status of Non-Resident Indian.
+Hence, the above precautions must be considered while gaining the status of non-resident Indian.

 NRI Status

-The residential status of Non-Resident Indian is always non-resident in the country of India.
-To decide whether a person is a resident or NRI, the provisions of the Income Tax Act 1961 are used for determining the residential status that should be taken into consideration.
-When none of the conditions of ordinary residents or residents are met, then the person is called non-resident.
+The residential status of a non-resident Indian is always non-resident in India.
+To decide whether a person is a resident or NRI, the Income Tax Act 1961 determines the residential status one should consider.
+When no conditions of ordinary residents or residents meet, the person is called a non-resident.

 Different Types of NRI Accounts